jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 ----------

-These techniques take a layer and decompose it into several smaller layers.
+These methods take a layer and decompose it into several smaller layers.
 Although there will be more layers after the decomposition, the total number of floating point operations and weights will be smaller.
 Reported results are on the order of x8 for entire networks for tasks easier than image net, or x4 for specific layers inside imagenet.
 My experience was that with these decompositions I was able to get a speedup of between x2 and x4, depending on the accuracy drop I was willing to take.